Joe Biden is the president. Here are some executive actions he is expected to take

 - Strengthening of Deferred Action for Childhood Arrivals, encouraging Congress to grant path to citizenship for all “dreamers”

-- Lifting of travel and immigration restrictions from several Muslim-majority countries, including Syria, Iran, Iraq, Sudan, Libya, Somalia, and Yemen.
+- Lifting of travel and immigration restrictions from a number of Muslim-majority countries, including Syria, Iran, Iraq, Sudan, Libya, Somalia, and Yemen.

 - Repeal of stricter arrest policy for Immigration and Customs Enforcement